 When you or someone you love is diagnosed with a soy allergy, it becomes stressful finding items to eat that will not make you sick or worse, kill you.
-Soy is everywhere in our foods, cosmetics, hair care products and even dog food.
-Sometimes, the soy in a product is hidden.

 The Food Allergen Labeling and Consumer Protection Act (FALCPA) does not require a listing of foods that contain refined soy oil to have a May Contain Soy on the label.
 (Source: Number 15)

 Soybean farming began in 1100 BCE in China and Asia.
 In Japan and China, the majority consume no more than 10 grams of soy a day, and usually fermented.

 Most of the soy crops in the U.S. is produced soybean oil, initially extracted with hexane, a gas used in glues for shoes, leather products, and roofing.
 As a degreaser, and in textile manufacturing.

 Hexane is also used in chromatography as a non-polar solvent.
 As of this writing, the FDA has a lack of regulation for this contaminant.
 YUM!
 Watch the video for more.

 Kyodofu (free-dried tofu)